-Transfer: If two City of Cathedral City employees who work in the same department later become spouses or domestic partners, the Human Resources Manager shall have discretion to transfer one of the employees to a similar position in another department, division, or facility in which the person's relative already holds a position, if any of the following would result:
+a.
+Transfer: If two City of Cathedral City employees who work in the same department later become spouses or domestic partners, the Human Resources Manager shall have discretion to transfer one of the employees to a similar position in another department.